MarkVestergaard/PCMCalculator/paper/paper.md

 `PCMCalculator` can also be used to perform pulsatility analysis of blood flow from cardiac-gated measurements.

 `PCMCalculator` provides a freely available, open-source, and easy-to-use software for the analysis of 2D phase-contrast MRI data and quantification of blood flow.
 By offering an intuitive graphical user interface that requires no programming expertise.
 The broad range of research applications in which `PCMCalculator` has been successfully employed, demonstrates its versatility and utility across different physiological domains.
 It is hoped that `PCMCalculator` can serve as a valuable and accessible tool for the wider MRI research and clinical community.

+# AI Usage Disclosure
+Generative AI (Claude Sonnet ver.
+4.6, Anthropic) was used to assist with improving the documentation and code comments within the software.
+All AI-generated documentation was reviewed, edited, and verified for accuracy by the author.
+The software design, implementation, and scientific content were developed without AI assistance.

 Vestergaard, M.B.
 (2026).
 PCMCalculator: A Python GUI for Analyzing 2D Phase Contrast Mapping MRI Data to Measure Blood Flow (v1.0.1).
 Zenodo. https://doi.org/10.5281/zenodo.18712355 [@Vestergaard2026]